Henry Withy

-Henry Withy (11 November 1852 – 31 May 1922) was a ship-builder and ship owner involved in local government of Hartlepool as a magistrate and councillor, and member of various boards and committees.
+Henry Withy (11 November 1852 – 31 May 1922) was a shipbuilder and ship owner involved in local government of Hartlepool as a magistrate and councillor, and member of various boards and committees.

 Early life

 Withy was born in Bristol, son of woollen draper and tailor Edward Withy and Sarah (née Atree).
 In his early childhood, he attended Brean Villa (Quaker) Preparatory School, Camden Terrace, Weston Super Mare, in Somerset.
 At the age of 10, he went to Friends' School, Sidcot, from 1862 to 1867.
 He served as an apprentice at Withy, Alexander & Co. in West Hartlepool for 5 years, between 1869 and 1874.